pmoelgaard/language_detection/README.md

 # languagedetection

-Ruby Library for the languagelayer API, a web service that email validation & verification, [https://mailboxlayer.com/](https://mailboxlayer.com/)
+Ruby Library for the languagelayer API, powerful language detection, [https://languagelayer.com/](https://languagelayer.com/)

 Offering a uniquely simple way to automate language detection using any programming language, accurate, efficient, and lightning fast.